-specifications (see Appendix A).
+The 12-m Array consists of fifty 12-m diameter antennas designed and built by the European and North American ALMA partners (each providing 25 units), according to the stringent ALMA Antenna Performance specifications (see Appendix A).
 Each antenna contains one front end, including a cryostat (see Appendix A.4), amplitude calibration device (ACD; A.5), water vapor radiometer (WVR; A.6), and back-end electronics (analog and digital racks).
 The WVRs are used to correct the phase fluctuations caused by water in the atmosphere along the line of sight of each 12-m Array element.
 The cryostat can contain up to ten cartridges, each covering one frequency band (see Chapter 4).
-Only one band observes at any time, but up to three can be switched on simultaneously.
+Only one band observes at any time, but up to three bands can be switched on simultaneously.
 Rapid switching between receiver bands is possible but currently only used for observatory calibration (see Chapter 4).
-Each receiver band (Chapter 4) detects two orthogonal linear polarizations and down-converts the signals to an intermediate frequency with 7.5 GHz of bandwidth per polarization.
-Bands 3-8 cartridges are dual sideband (2SB) and Bands 9 and 10 are double sideband (DSB).
+Each receiver band (Chapter 4) detects two orthogonal linear polarizations and down-converts the signals to an intermediate frequency with 7.5 GHz of bandwidth per polarization3.
+Bands 3-8 cartridges are dual sideband (2SB), Bands 9 and 10 are double sideband (DSB), and Band 1 is single sideband (SSB).